manishrana7/icet-manish/doc/userguide/source/basic/construct_cluster_expansion.rst

    :start-after: # step 5

-Information regarding the parameters and associated cluster space can be displayed by using :func:`print` function with the :class:`ClusterExpansion <icet.ClusterExpansion>` object as input argument::
+Information regarding the parameters and associated cluster space can be displayed by using the :func:`print` function with the :class:`ClusterExpansion <icet.ClusterExpansion>` object as input argument::

   =================================== Cluster Expansion ====================================